P1sec/pycrate/README.md

 * *Ethernet* with structures for Ethernet and VLAN headers
 * *ARP* simply providing the structure for ARP
 * *IP* with structures for IPv4, IPv6, ICMP, UDP and TCP
+* *SCTP* with structures for SCTP headers and various chunks
 * *PCAP* with structures for the PCAP global header and the record header